emilkowalski/vaul/README.md

 ### Root

 Contains all parts of a dialog.
 Use `shouldScaleBackground` to enable background scaling, it requires an element with `[vaul-drawer-wrapper]` data attribute to scale its background.
 Can be controlled with the `value` and `onOpenChange` props.
-Can be opened by default via `defaultOpen` prop.
+Can be opened by default via the `open` prop.

 Additional props: